voltrue2/gracenode/README.md

 ###setup.moduleName
 Emitted when a specific module has been setup.
 ###uncaughtException
-Emitted when GraceNode caught an uncaught exception.
+Emitted when gracenode caught an uncaught exception.
 ###exit
-Emitted when GraceNode exits.
+Emitted when gracenode exits.
 ###shutdown
-Emitted when GraceNode detects SIGINT.
+Emitted when gracenode detects SIGINT.
 This is before exit is emitted.

 #Cluster Mode
 Spawns forked process(es) if allowed